-17 How is the restricting of the buyer's ability to determine its resale price assessed under antitrust law?
+16 How is restricting the buyer's ability to determine its resale price assessed under antitrust law?

-Resale price maintenance agreements, whether setting minimum or maximum prices, are evaluated under a rule-of-reason analysis under - Leegin Creative Leather Prods.
+Resale price maintenance agreements, whether setting minimum or maximum prices, are evaluated under a rule-of-reason analysis (Leegin Creative Leather Products).

-18 Have there been any developments in your jurisdiction in light of the landmark 2007 judgment by the US Supreme Court in Leegin Creative Leather Products Inc v PSKS Inc?
-If not, is any response or development anticipated?
+17 Have there been any developments in your jurisdiction in relation to resale price maintenance restrictions in light of the landmark US Supreme Court judgment in Leegin Creative Leather Products Inc v PSKS Inc. If not, is any development in this area anticipated?
+Has there been any more general discussion by the relevant agency (or any other influential stakeholder) of the policy in your jurisdiction regarding resale price maintenance?